jonberenguer/Moments-WASM/README.md

 > [!WARNING]
 > This project is provided **as-is** without warranty of any kind.
 > Review the code before use in any environment you care about.
 > Use at your own risk.
+This was intended to build the framework for the Electron app version.

 # Moments